Join for FREE

 Vagrants reported in the arid interior of Australia and on many islands including Sulawesi, the Moluccas and Timor, the Kai and Aru Islands off New Guinea, and Lord Howe Island, the Kermadecs, Auckland, Campbell and Macquarie Islands.

 There are two subspecies:

 Lakeshores and riverbanks, mangroves, shallow lagoons and on tidal mudflats and estuaries, sometimes rocky shores.

-The nest is an messy shallow bowl, made of sticks and usually placed on a leafy branch.
+The nest is an untidy shallow bowl, constructed from sticks and usually placed on a leafy branch.